Well, hello there!

 67+ GOOGLE REVIEWS

 She’s passionate about her evolving body of work as a licensed massage therapist and is currently soaking up everything she can learn as Leah’s apprentice.
 Keris attended Lauterstein-Conway Massage School here in 2019 and enjoys working with active individuals like herself to get them out of pain and moving with ease.
 She enjoys indoor rock climbing, baking, and listening to music.
-Keris offers corrective bodywork, myofascial release, cupping, and more exciting things to come!
-Hint, hint; manual lymphatic drainage.
+Keris offers corrective bodywork, myofascial release, cupping, and is certified in Vodder Method Manual Lymphatic Drainage.
 Her gentle and intuitive approach allows for your nervous system to feel safe to make the necessary shifts that have a big impact on your pain levels.
 If you love Leah, you’ll love Keris.

 Align Massage is by appointment only, but we can often accommodate same day bookings.
 Check out today’s availability in the booking tab at the top of the site or give us a call!
 We are often in session and don’t have a receptionist, so please leave a message (or shoot us a text).
 We’ll get back to you ASAP!